 Take a look at magazine headlines and other newsletters to get ideas for your opt-in page.
 Make your offer sound great, but don’t go overboard.
 You want to make sure you can deliver on the promise you’re making here.

 You don’t need a lot of text on your opt-in page.
 Keep pages short and to the point to outperform those with long paragraphs of text.

 Instead, focus on the benefits.
 What’s in it for your subscribers?
 What will they get out of signing up?

 Start with a short introductory paragraph, and then move on to what’s in it for your readers.
 List those benefits as bullet points on your opt-in page.

 If you’d like, you can also include an image that relates to the topic of your blog.
-In our gardening example, I may add an image of a nice looking tomato plant right next to the benefit statements.
+In our gardening example, I may add a picture of a lovely looking tomato plant right next to the benefit statements.

 Right below that, include the opt-in form.

-Once your opt-in page is set up, it’s a just a matter of driving traffic to it.
+Set up your options page and begin driving traffic to it.
 You can link to this page from the navigation bar of your blog and from within your posts.
-You can also use this page in social media posts, on popular forums you participate in and any other form of traffic generation.
+You can also use this page in social media posts on popular forums you participate in and any other form of traffic generation.